hadefuwa/basic-s7-hmi/README.md

-Here’s an updated version of the instructions with your GitHub username and repository name:

----

 # Basic S7 HMI

 This is a basic HMI app built with Electron.js to communicate with Siemens S7 PLCs.
 Follow these steps to set up and run the application.